How to Calculate Net Income (NI): Complete Guide & Formula for Businesses

 Revenue (Sales/Income)

 This is the first calculation to start with.
-Revenue represents all money generated from core company operations for example, the sale of goods; service fees; subscriptions; or licensing.
-It can also include passive income also Interest income.
+Revenue represents all money generated from core company operations, such as the sale of goods, service fees, subscriptions, or licensing.
+It can also include passive income such as interest income.

 Cost of Goods Sold (COGS)